Community @ CSUSM

 Community is available upon request by users with a valid campus account/username, but may include participants from the external community as long as containers are maintained/sponsored by one of these valid campus account holders.

-Community members may request a new website container from the "Request Container (login first)" menu at the top of the site.
+Community members may request a new website container from the "Request Container (login first)" link at the bottom of the site.
 The server administrators will receive these requests and approve or deny requests, based on compliance with the server’s availability guidelines and purpose.

 CSUSM Users --